kumar-shridhar/PyTorch-BayesianCNN/README.md

     x = self.fc(x)
     return x
 ```
-An example of model given above can be converted to Bayesian as follows:
+Above Network can be converted to Bayesian as follows:
 ```python
 class Net(ModuleWrapper):